e-kai00/gungnir-shop/README.md

 #### Navbar

-  Has a distinctive *logo* that represents website, a simple menu featuring My Account and Basket displaying the total amount of items (if such were added), and an *interactive search bar* that allows users to quickly find relevant content or information within the website.
+  Has a distinctive *logo* that represents the shop, a simple menu featuring *My Account* and *Basket* displaying the total amount of items (if such were added), and an *interactive search bar* that allows users to quickly find relevant content or information within the website.

   ![navbar](/README_docs/features/feat-navbar.png)